zqfang/haplomap/haplomap/README.md

   - cmdline usage improvement
   - fixed memory leak
   - make cmdline option (-p) become optional.
+  - minor patches for structural variant input.
 * pca:
   - add a new sub-command
   - could be used for getting genetic relationship
 * niehs:
   - For historical reasons, eblocks use NIEHS compact format as input.
   - To use haplomap more friendly, we now do this for you.
+  - support structral variant input.

 v0.0